TadayoshiOtsuka/go-tady/README.md

 A project template generator for Go

-Eliminate tedious re-creation of Go projects.
+Eliminate manual re-creation of similar codes for Go
-When starting a new project or building a learning codebase.
+When starting a new project, building a learning codebase, etc...

-By registering your favorite codebase with go-tady
+By registering your favorite codebase with `go-tady`
 You can use it as a new project with a single command at any time.

-For simple projects, you can also use any of the default projects under /assets/presets.
+For simple projects, you can also use any of the default projects under `/assets/presets`.

 # Install